nickmckay/LiPD-utilities/R/README.md

 >
 > **matches**
 >
-> The  index numbers for all entries that match the expression.
+> The  index numbers for all _time series objects_ that match the expression.
 >